maziac/DeZog/documentation/Usage.md

 Withe "-exec" you can directly pass emulator commands to the emulator.
 The response is send to the debug console.
 If you add the argument "-view" the output is redirected into a view.
+Currently this is only available to ZEsarUX.
-E.g. for ZEsarUX you can use
+For ZEsarUX you can e.g. use

 ~~~
 -exec -view help